mroth/phoenix-showdown/README.md

 [Client-server benchmarks](https://gist.github.com/omnibs/e5e72b31e6bd25caf39a) on a dual 10 core Xeon were contributed by [Juliano Solanho](https://github.com/omnibs) and are also available for comparison.

+**UPDATE JULY 2016:** There is a now a slightly more recent version update run as [Round #3](/RESULTS_v3.md).  _Please note I do not intend to continue updating these benchmarks further past this point._

 ## Conclusions
 The only benchmarks that _really_ matter are the ones that apply to your own environment and use case.
 This was really just for curiosity and fun.